-Climate-related disclosures will be mandatory for listed companies, Crown financial institutions, large insurers, registered banks and managers of investment schemes with more than $1 billion in assets.
+Climate-related disclosures will be mandatory for large listed companies with a market capitalisation of more than $60 million; large licensed insurers, registered banks, credit unions, building societies and managers of investment schemes with more than $1 billion in assets; and some Crown financial institutions (via letters of expectation).
 Subject to parliamentary approval, these entities could be required to make disclosures alongside wider year end reporting in 2023 at the earliest.

-Developing the new reporting standards will be informed through engagement with a broad range of stakeholders—in particular, entities that will be subject to the regime as well as the investors who will benefit from it.
+Since the Government’s announcement late in 2020, we’ve been building capacity and capability to deliver this work at pace.
+Developing the new disclosure standards will be informed through engagement with a broad range of stakeholders—in particular, entities that will be subject to the regime as well as the investors who will benefit from it.

 The TCFD was created in 2015 by the Financial Stability Board (FSB) to develop consistent climate-related financial risk disclosures for use by companies, banks, and investors in providing information to stakeholders.

 The TCFD produced recommendations in 2017 that outline a framework for reporting climate-related information.
 To date, this has been the leading guidance on climate reporting and has received widespread support globally.
 Multiple countries are considering its recommendations, including Australia, Canada, the EU, and the United Kingdom.